SWE-QA: Can Language Models Answer Repository-level Code Questions?: Introduction

-To address this limitation, we propose a repository-level code question answering (QA) benchmark designed to evaluate the ability of LLMs to answer realistic repository-based questions.
-SWE-QA involves 576 high-quality question-answer pairs spanning diverse categories, including intention understanding, cross-file reasoning, and multi-hop dependency analysis.
-To capture the diverse reasoning requirements inherent in real-world software development, we crawled 77,100 GitHub issues from 11 popular repositories used by SWE-bench~\cite{jimenez2024swe}.
-Based on an analysis of naturally occurring questions raised from these issues, we developed a two-level taxonomy of repository-level questions and constructed a set of seed questions for each question category.
-Guided by our taxonomy and seed templates, we used LLMs to instantiate candidate questions from 12 repositories and then conducted manual screening and refinement to obtain 48 high-quality question–answer pairs per repository.
-Each question is then answered based on the retrieved context to obtain an initial response from a strong LLM.
-The preliminary answers are subsequently manually reviewed and refined, ensuring correctness, completeness, and clarity.
+To address this limitation, we propose a repository-level code question answering (QA) benchmark designed to evaluate LLMs on realistic repository-based questions.
+SWE-QA comprises 720 high-quality QA pairs that necessitate a deep understanding of intentions, cross-file reasoning, and multi-hop dependency analysis.
+To capture the diverse reasoning requirements inherent in real world, we crawled 77,100 GitHub issues from 12 repositories used by SWE-bench~\cite{jimenez2024swe}.
+Based on an analysis of naturally occurring questions raised from these issues, we developed a two-level taxonomy of repository-level questions and constructed a set of seed questions for each category.
+Guided by our taxonomy and seed templates, we instantiated candidate questions from 15 repositories (12 from SWE-Bench and 3 from SWE-Bench-Live~\cite{zhang2025swe}) using LLMs, then manually screened and refined them to obtain 48 high-quality QA pairs per repository.
+Each question was answered based on retrieved context by a strong LLM, and preliminary answers were reviewed for correctness, completeness, and clarity.
 This process produces high-quality reference answers grounded in code context, forming a reliable and scalable benchmark with diverse reasoning requirements.
-As a prototype application, we further develop \ourmethod, an agentic framework in which LLM agents reason and act to find answers automatically.
-The agent leverages a variety of tools to assist in reasoning and retrieving information, making it particularly effective for cross-file and multi-hop questions.